MicrosoftDocs/navdevitpro-content-pr/articles/function-notificationgetdata.md

                 authors="jswymer"/>

 # GETDATA Function (Notification)
-Retrieves data that was passed to a notification instance by a [SETDATA function](function-notificationsetdata.md) call.
+Retrieves data that was passed to a notification instance as specified by a [SETDATA function](function-notificationsetdata.md) call.

 ```
 Value := GETDATA(Name)